Dissociative: Medical use

 Many dissociatives such as ketamine are used as anesthetics for surgery or pain relief in medical contexts such as in hospitals.
 However, due to possible psychotomimetic reactions they are sometimes used reluctantly.
-Certain morphinan dissociatives such as Dextromethorphan are also used in sub-psychoactive dosages to suppress coughing.
+Certain morphinan dissociatives such as dextromethorphan are also used in sub-psychoactive dosages to suppress coughing.

-Ketamine is also currently being studied and is showing promising results as a possible fast-acting antidepressant It may also function as a possible palliative treatment for C-PTSD and chronic pain.
+Ketamine is also currently being studied and is showing promising results as a possible fast-acting antidepressant.
+It may also function as a possible palliative treatment for C-PTSD and chronic pain.

 Recreational use

 Some dissociative drugs are used recreationally.
 Ketamine and nitrous oxide are club drugs.
 Phencyclidine (PCP or angel dust) is available as a street drug.
 Dextromethorphan-based cough syrups (often labeled DXM) are taken by some users in higher than medically recommended levels for their dissociative effects.
-Historically, chloroform and diethyl ether have been used recreationally (as was nitrous oxide, at laughing gas parties).
+Historically, chloroform and diethyl ether have been used recreationally.